The Motor Ombudsman, the automotive dispute resolution provider, has the following tips and information for motorists looking to buy a new car.

 It doesn’t have to be taxing

 Taxing a vehicle is a legal requirement, and therefore, this should also be taken into account when looking at the long-term running costs for a new car.
-The VED tax bands changed on 01 April 2017 to encourage motorists to switch to greener models, which has consequently upped the cost of ownership for some cars.
-There are 13 bands in total which determine how much tax you pay in your first year (electric cars are tax-free).
-As of the second year of ownership, electric cars that cost less than £40,000 are still free to tax, whilst owners of petrol and diesel cars priced under the £40,000 threshold will be liable to pay £140 per year, with hybrids coming in slightly cheaper at £130.
-Cars worth more than £40,000 command an additional ‘Premium’ fee of £310 up to the sixth year of ownership regardless of the level of emissions.
+The There are 13 Vehicle Excise Duty (VED) tax bands in total which determine how much tax you pay in your first year.
+As of the second year of ownership, electric cars that cost less than £40,000 are still free to tax (until April 2025) whilst owners of petrol and diesel cars priced under the £40,000 threshold will be liable to pay an increased amount.
+You can read full details of Tax requirements here.

 Have it covered…